holaplex/hub-wordpress-integration/README.txt

 License URI: https://opensource.org/licenses/MIT

 == Description ==
-The Holaplex Integration Plugin for WordPress WooCommerce enables seamless integration between your WooCommerce-powered online store and Holaplex, a Web3 NFT Platform.
+The Holaplex Integration Plugin for WordPress enables seamless integration between your WooCommerce-powered online store and Holaplex, a Web3 NFT Platform.
-This plugin allows you to sync and sell NFTs created on Holaplex directly through your WooCommerce store.
+This plugin allows you to sync and sell NFTs created on Holaplex directly through your Wordpress site.

 == Features ==